Search results for:

-We touched on server pools earlier, but, just to recap, a pool is the league of servers ready to accept either incoming or outbound requests made by internet users.
+We touched on server pools earlier, but, to recap, a pool is the league of servers ready to accept incoming or outbound requests made by internet users.

-Another indispensable part of the whole load balancer design are the pool’s members.
+Another indispensable part of the whole load-balancer design is the pool's members.
 Members are just servers equipped with a port.
-Load balancer managers can listen in on these ports by utilizing what are known as…well… “listeners.”
+Load balancer managers can listen in on these ports by utilizing what is known as… well… "listeners."
 That term legitimately could not be more straightforward.
 I love when that happens!

 More load balancer jargon: health monitors.
 Health monitors keep a close eye on each member, protecting the delicate balance of data circulation in the server farm.
 You can think of a health monitor as the server's primary care physician, responsible for checking up on its overall well-being and capacity to accept internet transit.

 Tip to further your understanding of load balancing: research the miscellaneous load balancing methods and algorithms.

 Hostwinds' very own Load Balancer as a Service (LBaaS) is a load balancing system that grants our clients easy access to load balancing management tools.
 It's like there is a mini Paige (Another SHOUTOUT TO PAIGE, Hostwinds' Office Mom…WOO!) in the Hostwinds Cloud Portal, taking all your internet traffic and passing it to mini Hostwinds employees in an organized way.
 BOOM, all that traffic gets spread out efficiently to multiple servers.
 I wish there were a little pocket version of Paige that I could bring with me everywhere because she is so helpful and kind!